 Each state has its own statute of limitations on civil matters.
 Under Wisconsin Chapter 893.43 (PDF), the statute of limitations on open accounts (i.e., credit cards), and written and oral contracts is 6 years.
 The statute of limitations on promissory notes is 10 years.

-Under Wisconsin 893.05, a creditor may not file a lawsuit on a debt after the Wisconsin statute of limitations expires.
-Nor may a collection agent or original creditor collect on the debt either.
+Under Wisconsin § 893.05, a creditor may not file a lawsuit on a debt after the Wisconsin statute of limitations expires.
 If a collection agent or original creditor attempts to collect expired debt create a cause of action under Wisconsin law as well as under the federal FDCPA because any collections actions misrepresent the legal status of the debt.
-This consumer-friendly rule is an exception only Wisconsin and one other state share.
+This consumer-friendly rule is an exception only Wisconsin and one other state share (Klewer v.
+Cavalry Invs., LLC, 2002 U.S. Dist.
+LEXIS 1778 *7 (W.D.
+Wis.
+2002) and Gervais v.
+Riddle Associates, 479 F. Supp.
+2d 270 (D. Conn.
+2007)).

 The statute of limitations on Wisconsin judgments is a bit more complicated.
 In Wisconsin, a judgment becomes a lien for 10 years on all real property the judgment-debtor owns or acquires in the county or counties where the judgment is docketed.
 A judgment-creditor has 20 years from the judgment date to have a county sheriff attempt to seize the debtor’s property.
 The 10- and 20-year lengths on Wisconsin judgments can be extended another 10 and 20 years if the judgment-creditor obtains permission from the court and refiles an action against the judgment-debtor.